openSUSE/trollolo/README.md

 ```

 These values have to be set with the personal access data for the Trello API
-and the id of the board, which is processed.
+and the personal access token of the application, which has to be generated.

 For creating a developer key go to the
 [Developer API Keys](https://trello.com/1/appKey/generate) page on Trello.
 It's